datafest-prep/datafest-prep.github.io/index.md

 # Getting Started

-Once you have the all the softaware ready to go, head to the [Activities and Resources page](https://datafest-prep.github.io//calendar/) to get started!
+Once you have the all the software ready to go, head to the [Activities and Resources page](https://datafest-prep.github.io//calendar/) to get started!